 Did you know that some scientists believe that the brain grew in size when humans first started cooking meat centuries ago instead of eating it raw?
 So, don’t be afraid to explore new ideas in the kitchen; it might just be what pushes humanity forward.

 8. Meditation as a brain exercise

 Practicing a guided meditation is a great way to improve brain function as well.
 It’s something that has been used for thousands of years to help people relax and become more present.

 If you’d like to start meditating, you can use an app like Declutter The Mind to help you get started.
 Even just shutting your eyes and breathing deeply for 5 minutes a day can help open up your mind.
+Shallow breathing has negative effects so focus on deep breaths.
 You’ll notice your ability to be relaxed will improve, as well as an overall improvement in your memory.
 Meditation has other benefits, too, including helping with pain, creativity, and stress relief.

 How does this brain exercise benefit the brain?
 Well, meditation makes the pre-frontal cortex thicker.
 You’ll also reap benefits, such as better concentration, decision-making, and mindfulness.

 If you feel as though your brain has lost some of its focus, then you might want to consider trying the practice of mindfulness.
 Mindfulness is a great way to help reduce stress and improve your attention and reaction time.